 I guess that would be when I was in law school.
 I was a clinic nerd at BC Law.
-I worked at BC Law’s poverty clinic (the Legal Assistance Bureau, or LAB) one semester for academic credit, and stayed for a summer and three additional semesters as a work-study”student practitioner.”
-I was the only Spanish-speaking student lawyer, so had the good fortune of serving many Latino/a clients in need.
+I worked at BC Law’s poverty clinic (the Legal Assistance Bureau, or LAB) for one summer and then four academic semesters, one semester for academic credit, and the rest as a work-study “student practitioner.”
+I was the only native Spanish-speaking student lawyer when I started at LAB in the summer of 1990, so had the good fortune of serving many Latino/a (and other) clients in need.
 Many of these clients were women in crisis, as a result of poverty, illness, workplace or housing discrimination, domestic violence, or other problems.
 It was in working with these women that I realized how the law often was not adequate to solve these and other clients’ problems and often just exacerbated the crises.
 It was also in the clinic that I came to appreciate the positive impacts that feminist thinking has had on the law and lawyering, particularly in expanding the alternatives to adversarial conflict resolution, in areas such as mediation, conciliation, and the successful melding of lawyering with allied disciplines, like social work, in poverty law, elder law, and other practices.

 · What is the”feminist climate”at your school?
 Does your self-identification as a feminist impact the way you are perceived by students, colleagues or university administrators?

 I could not be happier at American.
 American University’s law school, the Washington College of Law, was chartered in 1898 by two women, Ellen Spencer Mussey and Emma Gillett.
-Not only is WCL the first law school in the world to be founded by women, but it also was the first to appoint a female dean and graduate a class composed entirely of women.
+WCL has the distinction of being the first law school in the world to be founded by women, principally for the benefit of women students.
 Given this history, it’s easy to see why we have an institutional atmosphere that embraces diversity of all kinds across our faculty, staff and student body.
 I am a Latino gay feminist immigrant, and in all of those respects feel welcomed and valued by my colleagues, students and administrators.
 Our atmosphere is so welcoming of difference, in fact, that I make it a point to warn many of my students that not all legal workplaces and institutions are so diversity-friendly, and that they must be prepared to face both latent and blatant sexism, racism and homophobia when they venture into practice.

 · What are you working on now?